sfaraone/tensor-flow-neural-nets/README.md

 - num_hidden_units - NUmber of hidden units in the hidden layers
 - num_layers - NUmber of  layers in the network
 - log_folder - Folder into which the logs need to be written
-- reg - refularization strength
+- reg - regularization strength
 - test_log_folder
 - train_log_folder
   These are for storing logs  that needs to be separated into